Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: First-order theories and invariant definition of transport coefficients

 \subsection{Thermodynamic constraints}

-Up to now, the number of coefficients involved in the general constitutive relations was reduced from $18$ to $5$ by means of considering two freedoms that are allowed within the first order scheme: a change of frame given by Eqs.~(\ref{Eq:ChangeOfFramen}-\ref{Eq:ChangeOfFrameu}) and the addition of multiples of the left-hand sides of Eqs.~(\ref{Eq:EulerTrunc1}-\ref{Eq:EulerTrunc3}).
-These transformations led to $5$ invariant quantities by means of enforcing the fluxes $T^{\alpha\beta}$ and $J^\alpha$ to remain unaltered in the transformation to the corresponding first order.
+Up to now, the number of coefficients involved in the general constitutive relations was reduced from $18$ to $5$ by means of considering two freedoms that are allowed within the first-order scheme: a change of frame given by Eqs.~(\ref{Eq:ChangeOfFramen}-\ref{Eq:ChangeOfFrameu}) and the addition of multiples of the left-hand sides of Eqs.~(\ref{Eq:EulerTrunc1}-\ref{Eq:EulerTrunc3}).
+These transformations led to five invariant quantities by means of enforcing the fluxes $T^{\alpha\beta}$ and $J^\alpha$ to remain unaltered in the transformation to the corresponding first order.
 However, there is one final consideration that allows the further reduction of the number of invariant transport coefficients from $5$ to $3$.
-This final step is rooted in the laws of thermodynamics, in particular the requirement of a semipositive definite entropy production.
+This final step is rooted in the laws of thermodynamics, in particular the requirement of a non-negative entropy production.
 In Appendix~\ref{App:Entropy} the expression for such quantity is derived in a frame-independent way, which leads to the constraints for $\ell_i$ given by in Eq. (\ref{contstraintsells}).
-Notice that such relations, when written in terms of $\lambda_i$ (see Eq.~(\ref{invlambda1}-\ref{invlambda3})) finally lead to This indicates that, even though Eqs. (\ref{inveta}-\ref{invlambda3}) feature $5$ invariant quantities, the coefficients $\lambda_i$ are not independent, and finally reduces the number of transport coefficients to $3$.
+Notice that such relations, when written in terms of $\lambda_i$ (see Eq.~(\ref{invlambda1}-\ref{invlambda3})) finally lead to This indicates that although Eqs.~(\ref{inveta}-\ref{invlambda3}) feature five invariant quantities, the coefficients $\lambda_i$ are not independent, which finally reduces the number of transport coefficients to $3$.